-The Trust's Term expired on 8 July 2021 and subsequently CFM has endeavoured to sell the Property, giving due consideration to all offers.
-However, due to the market conditions which have prevailed during this sale period, CFM has been unable to secure an offer which it considers to be in the best interest of Unitholders.
-Having regard to the Property's significant size and CBD fringe location and given the current and projected market conditions, CFM is now proposing that Unitholders extend the Trust's term to 31 December 2026.
+The Trust's Investment Term expired on 8 July 2021 and subsequently CFM endeavoured to sell the Property, giving due consideration to all offers.
+However, due to the market conditions which prevailed during this sale period, CFM was unable to secure an offer which it considered to be in the best interests of Unitholders.